daisybutler/Fizzo-Bar-and-Lounge-Milestone-Project-1-/README.md

 # Fizzo Bar and Lounge (Milestone Project 1)

-A website for a bar and lounge which serves cocktails and tapas in  casual yet classy surroundings.
+This prject is a website for a bar and lounge which serves cocktails and tapas in  casual yet classy surroundings.
 The aim of the website is to produce a higher conversion rate of visits to table bookings, and thus higher profits.

 ------
 ## UX